Colon Cancer Survivor Stories

 Avid Runner, 44, Schedules Colonoscopy that Catches Cancer

-On the same day, Elizabeth Brandewie, MD, saw the giant inflatable colon on display at UH St. John Medical Center for Colon Cancer Awareness Month, and also read a New York Times article about colon cancer in people in their 30s and 40s.
+On the same day, Elizabeth Brandewie, MD, saw the giant inflatable colon on display at UH St. John Medical Center for Colon Cancer Awareness Month, and also read an article about the increasing rate of colon cancer in people in their 30s and 40s.

 Local Woman Learns Importance of Screening Colonoscopy After Colon Cancer Diagnosis